MatteoFasulo/Whisper-TikTok/CONTRIBUTING.md

     pre-commit run --all-files
     ```

-4. Choose which kind of version bump you want to perform: `major`, `minor`, or `patch`.
+4. Choose which kind of version bump you want to perform: `major`, `minor`, or `patch`:

     - Major: for incompatible API changes.
     - Minor: for adding functionality in a backward-compatible manner.
     - Patch: for backward-compatible bug fixes.

+    Then run the following command to bump the version accordingly:

     ```bash
     bump-my-version bump <major|minor|patch>
     ```

-5. Verify that the version has been updated, changelog has been modified, and a new git tag has been created.
+5. Verify that the version has been updated and a new git tag has been created.
-6. Push the changes and the new tag to the remote repository:
+6. Update the `CHANGELOG.md` file with the changes included in this release.
+Run the following command to generate the changelog:

     ```bash
-    git push --tags && git push origin prepare-release
+    generate-changelog
     ```

+7. Commit the updated `CHANGELOG.md` file and push the changes along with the new tag to the remote repository:

+    ```bash
+    git add CHANGELOG.md
+    git commit -m "chore: update CHANGELOG for new release" git push --tags && git push origin prepare-release
+    ```

-7. Create a pull request to merge the `prepare-release` branch into `main`.
+8. Create a pull request to merge the `prepare-release` branch into `main`.
 Once the pull request is approved and merged, the new version will be officially released.

-8. Now give yourself a pat on the back for a job well done :)
+9. Now give yourself a pat on the back for a job well done :)